transcelerate/ddf-home/CaT_home.md

 <p></p>
 <u>Participant Expectations</u>
 <p></p>
-This will be an interactive event.
-Participants will get the most out it by having:
+This was an interactive event.
+Participants got the most out it by having
 <p></p>
 - a functioning solution capable of integrating with the DDF Initiative standards and technology
 <p></p>